JulienPascal/LogisticRegression/Logistic_regression.md

 # Logistic Regression from Scratch

-The [logistic regression model](https://en.wikipedia.org/wiki/Logistic_regression) is a natural candidate when one is interested in a binary outcome.
+The [logistic model](https://en.wikipedia.org/wiki/Logistic_regression) is a natural candidate when one is interested in a binary outcome.
 For instance, a researcher might be interested in knowing what makes a successful politician.
 For the purpose of this blog post, "success" means the probability of winning an election.
 In that case, it would be sub-optimal to use a linear regression model to see what factors are associated with successful politicians, as the outcome variable is binary (a politician either wins or loses an election).

 The linear model is built around the idea that the outcome variable is continuous.
-What if the statistician tries to sees what factors are influencing the **probability** of winning?
+What if the statistician tries to see what factors are influencing the **probability** of winning?
 This strategy naturally lends itself to using a [logistic model](https://en.wikipedia.org/wiki/Logistic_regression) (or a [probit](https://en.wikipedia.org/wiki/Probit_model)).
 In this blog post, I derive the **logistic model from scratch** and show how one can estimate its parameters using **gradient descent** or **Newton-Raphson** algorithms.
 I also use data on NBA players to see what makes a shot successful.